It is better to travel well than to arrive. – Buddha

 Meeting New People

-By opting to spend more time in each destination and taking the slow route, you will have much more time to encounter and to get to know the local people, and also to engage with them over a longer period of time.
+By opting to spend more time in each destination and taking the slow route, you will have much more time to encounter and to get to know the local people, and also to engage with them over a longer period.

-By choosing to avoid the long haul flights and express bus routes, the slower pace of exploration will give you time to appreciate the experiences you get to enjoy, and also to reflect on the priorities that you have both in terms of travel and life in general.
+By choosing to avoid the long haul flights and express bus routes, the slower pace of exploration will give you time to appreciate the experiences you get to enjoy, and also reflect on the priorities that you have both regarding travel and life in general.

 When it comes to slow travel, knowing how you will be getting from place to place becomes secondary, and enjoying the hospitality, local cuisine and experiences become some of the most important things to consider.
-This focus on some of the less traditional travel priorities also allows plenty of time for you to consider life’s priorities, and to look at whether or not there is anything you should change in everyday life.
+This focus on some of the less traditional travel priorities also allows plenty of time for you to find life’s priorities, and to look at whether or not there is anything you should change in daily living.

 The Chance To Learn a New Language

-Along with meeting new people, one of the most interesting and challenging aspects of slow travel is that you will usually be encountering more local people and fewer people in the travel industry, providing a great opportunity to try a new language.
+Along with meeting new people, one of the most exciting and challenging aspects of slow travel is that you will usually be encountering more local people and fewer individuals in the tourism industry, providing an excellent opportunity to try a new language.

 One of the problems that many people will have is that they have very few opportunities to learn new things in the middle of a busy working life, so enjoying slow travel is a great chance to learn a new language.
 Being able to speak and learn with locals who will often be very helpful with some of the more difficult words is also one of the great joys of immersing yourself in the culture and language of a new country.